Chocolate Mint Wafers

 - 1/4 cup heavy cream

-- 2 to 3 peppermint oil (or 1/2 teaspoon peppermint extract)
+- 2 to 3 drops peppermint oil (or 1/2 teaspoon peppermint extract)

-Meanwhile, make the ganache: In a small saucepan, bring cream to a boil over medium-high heat.
-Very finely chop 6 ounces of chocolate, and add to hot cream.
-Stir with a rubber spatula until the chocolate is melted and smooth.
+Bring cream to a boil in a small saucepan set over medium-high heat.
+Add chocolate to hot cream.
+Stir with a rubber spatula until chocolate has melted and mixture is smooth.
 Add peppermint oil.
-Let cool slightly, about 10 to 15 minutes.
+Remove from heat; let ganache cool slightly, about 20 minutes.

-Transfer ganache to a pastry bag fitted with a #11 tip.
-Pipe out quarter–size amounts of chocolate, about 1 teaspoon each, onto the center of half the cooled wafers.
+Transfer chocolate to a resealable plastic bag; seal, and cut off one corner at an angle.
+Pipe about 1 teaspoon onto the center of half of the wafers.
 Top with the remaining wafers.
-Chill in the refrigerator until firm, about 10 minutes.
+Chill the assembled cookies until firm, about 10 minutes.
+Store in an airtight container up to 2 days.